All graphics and images are copyright of A True Church

 You who have escaped the sword, get away!
 Do not stand still!
 Remember the Lord afar off, and let Jerusalem come to your mind.
 (Jeremiah 51:50; see also Jeremiah 31:6)

-Why (in parallel thought with "remember the Lord") let Jerusalem come to mind?
+Why (in parallel thought with "Remember the Lord") let Jerusalem come to mind?
 Because letting Jerusalem come to mind is remembering the Lord, as Psalm 137 illustrates.

 If I forget you, O Jerusalem, let my right hand forget its skill!
 If I do not remember you, let my tongue cling to the roof of my mouth - if I do not exalt Jerusalem above my chief joy.
 (Psalm 137:5-6)